Cerastes cerastes: Venom

 Cerastes cerastes venom is reported to be similar in action to Echis venom.
 Envenomation usually causes swelling, haemorrhage, necrosis, nausea, vomiting, and haematuria.
 A high phospholipase A2 content may cause cardiotoxicity and myotoxicity.
 Studies of venom from both C. cerastes and C. vipera list a total of eight venom fractions, the most powerful of which has haemorrhagic activity.
 Venom yields vary, with ranges of 19–27 mg to 100 mg of dried venom being reported.
-For venom toxicity, Brown (1973) gives values of 0.4 mg/kg IV and 3.0 mg/kg SC.
+The venom has toxicity values of 0.4 mg/kg IV and 3.0 mg/kg SC.
 An estimated lethal dose for humans is 40–50 mg.

-Taxonomy
+Subspecies

-A number of subspecies have been described:
+The following subspecies of Cerastes cerastes are recognized as being valid.